learn-co-curriculum/sinatra-restful-routes-readme/README.md

 end
 ```

 In order to display a single post, we need a `show action`.
 This controller action responds to a `GET` request to the route `'/posts/:id'`.
-Because route uses a dynamic URL, we can access the ID of the post in the view through the `params` hash.
+Because this route uses a dynamic URL, we can access the ID of the post in the view through the `params` hash.

 ### Edit Action